sveltejs/svelte-preprocess/README.md

 Since `typescript` is not officially supported by `svelte` for its template language, `svelte-preprocess` only type checks code in the `<script></script>` tag.

+The following compiler options are not supported:

+- `noUnusedLocals`
+- `declarations`

 ### `pug`

 #### Template blocks